ghyoun/potato_films/README.md

 * Paginate by offset
 * Limit number of returned records

-Read on to see the documentation about the API endpoints, parameters, and what the expected success responses should look like.
+API documentation is below - it includes information about the endpoints, parameters, and response formats.

 ###### List Reviews